munir-zarea/munir-zarea.github.io/_projects/Analysis of Shark Fluid Dynamics to Guide Satellite Tag Development/index.md

 ---
 layout: post
 title: Hydrodynamic Analysis of Sharks to Guide Satellite Tag Design
 description: In this project, completed as part of my undergraduate capstone assignment at Oregon State University, I analyzed the hydrodynamic impact of satellite telemetry tags on sharks.
 Using CFD modeling and wind tunnel validation, the team and I developed a repeatable methodology to evaluate tag-induced drag and lift across different shark species.
 The work was published in the 2022 ASME International Mechanical Engineering Congress and Exposition.
-View the full article [here (PDF)](/assets/pdfs/Shark_Tag_Capstone_Group606_FINAL_REPORT.pdf).
+View the full article
 <a href="{{ '/assets/pdfs/Shark_Tag_Capstone_Group606_FINAL_REPORT.pdf' | relative_url }}" target="_blank" rel="noopener">
   here
 </a>